Faculty of Philosophy and Theology

-The Faculty of Philosophy and Theology consists of two departments: the Department of Religion, which offers two undergraduate degrees; and the Department of Mediterranean and Near Eastern Studies, which offers one graduate MEU degree in Islamic Studies, a BA concentration in Islamic Studies, and one graduate Andrews University degree in Mediterranean Studies, Arabic language instruction, and creative research/symposia via its Adventist Institute for Islamic and Arabic Studies.
+The Faculty of Philosophy and Theology consists of two departments: the Department of Religion, which offers two undergraduate degrees; and the Department of Mediterranean and Near Eastern Studies, which offers one graduate MEU degree in Islamic Studies, a BA concentration in Islamic Studies, Arabic language instruction, and creative research/symposia via its Adventist Institute for Islamic and Arabic Studies.

 The mission of the Faculty is to equip converted Adventist gospel workers and leaders to think theologically, engage globally, and live biblically by:

 - Developing in students a vision for God’s redemptive work throughout the world and to formulate the strategies that will lead to effective church planting, pastoral care, leadership, teaching, research and writing, tentmaking, missions, evangelism, or discipleship.

 - Nurturing spiritually mature gospel workers whose experiential knowledge of God in Christ is evidenced in their character, outlook, conduct, relationships, leadership, ministry, and mission.